-For a complete list of publications, please download my CV from my page on the UH Department of Religion website: http://www.hawaii.edu/religion/faculty/mohr/
+For a complete list of publications, please see the CV linked to my page on the UH Department of Religion website: http://www.hawaii.edu/religion/faculty/mohr/

 - Mohr, Michel.
 Buddhism, Unitarianism, and the Meiji Competition for Universality.
 Harvard East Asian Monographs 351.
 Cambridge, MA, and London: Harvard University Press, 2014. (http://www.hup.harvard.edu/catalog.php?isbn=9780674066946)

 - Mohr, Michel.
 Traité sur l’Inépuisable Lampe du Zen: Tōrei (1721–1792) et sa vision de l’éveil [Treatise on the Inexhaustible Lamp of Zen: Tōrei and his vision of awakening], 2 vols.
 Vol. XXVIII, Mélanges chinois et bouddhiques.
 Brussels (Bruxelles) 1997: Institut Belge des Hautes Études Chinoises. (http://www.peeters-leuven.be/boekoverz.asp?nr=6719)